 The Board will annually appoint a district-wide school safety team that includes, but is not be limited to, a representative from the following constituencies: the Board, students, teachers, administrators, parent organizations, school safety personnel and other school personnel, as well as other individuals as may be determined by the Board.
 This team is responsible for the development and annual review of the comprehensive district-wide school safety plan.
-The plan shall cover all district school buildings and shall address violence prevention, crisis intervention, emergency response and management including communication protocols, at the district level.
+The plan shall cover all district school buildings and shall address violence prevention (taking into consideration a range of programs and approaches that are designed to create a positive school climate and culture), crisis intervention, emergency response and management including communication protocols, at the district level.
 It shall include all those elements required by law and regulation.